Skip to Main Content

 Hong Kong Cultural Centre: Opened in 1989, the Hong Kong Cultural Centre has since been a major performing arts venue attracting overseas leading artists and local major performing companies, and a prime performance venue for large-scale arts festivals.
 It houses a 1 971-seat Concert Hall, a 1 734-seat Grand Theatre and a 303-496 seat Studio Theatre.

-Hong Kong City Hall: Established in 1962, the Hong Kong City Hall is the first multi-purpose cultural complex built to enhance the quality of life amongst the Hong Kong community.
-Its classic Bauhaus-style of architecture has made it one of Hong Kong’s landmarks since inception.
-The complex was designated as a Grade 1 historic building by the Antiquities Advisory Board in late 2009.
-Hong Kong City Hall plays an important role in popularising the arts and promoting Eastern and Western cultures.
+Hong Kong City Hall: Established in 1962, the Hong Kong City Hall is the first multi-purpose cultural complex built to enhance the quality of life in the Hong Kong community.
+With its simple design and emphasis on function, Hong Kong City Hall is an outstanding example of modernist architecture and one of Hong Kong’s landmarks.
+The complex was declared a monument in May 2022.
+Hong Kong City Hall plays a vital role in popularising the arts and promoting Eastern and Western cultures.
 Its facilities include a 1 430-seat Concert Hall, a 463-seat Theatre, a Recital Hall, an Exhibition Hall and an Exhibition Gallery.

 Yau Ma Tei Theatre: The Theatre was constructed in 1930 and is a Grade 2 historic building.
 The Theatre and the adjacent Red Brick Building (Grade 1 historic building) have been revitalised as a performance base dedicated to Chinese opera performances and activities, and as a training and performance venue for budding Cantonese opera talents.
 It was reopened in 2012 to house a 300-seat Theatre.
+The venue has been temporarily closed for the construction of Yau Ma Tei Theatre Phase 2.

 Hong Kong Coliseum and Queen Elizabeth Stadium: Opened in 1980 and 1983 respectively, the 3 500-seat Queen Elizabeth Stadium and the 12 500-seat Hong Kong Coliseum are two well-equipped multi-purpose indoor stadia most suitable for large-scale sports, cultural and entertainment programmes.
 The Coliseum in particular is a leading venue for major international sports events, cultural and entertainment spectaculars such as pop concerts.